Forescout/eyeExtend-Connect/Sentinelone/README.md

 ## **Release Notes**

+### **Version 1.1.3**
+- **Bug Fixes:**
+  - Resolved an issue where the app reads the host name from Forescout hostname field instead of dhcp_hostname_v2 field.
+  - Fixed a bug where the Authentication Key name was "APIToken" instead of "ApiToken" causing authentication with SentinelOne API to fail.

 ### **Version 1.1.2**
 - **New Features:**
   - Added a **hostname down select** feature which forces the resolver to use both MAC and Hostname.
 This helps eliminate MAC address collisions, particularly in cases such as VPN clients.